LennyGonz/JavaScript-CheatSheet/README.md

 An arrow function expression is a compact alternative to a traditional expression, **but** is limited and can't be used in all situations.

+One of the main reasons you should use arrow functions comes from it's **lexical `this` capabilities**
 ```js
 // Traditional Function
 function (a){